State Regulated Life Insurance…Is It A Lie?

 BETTER ALTERNATIVES FOR FIRST-DAY COVERAGE

-The best alternative to these fake “state regulated” mailers is a first-day coverage whole life policy from a top-rated carrier.
+The best alternative to these misleading “state-regulated” mailers is a first-day coverage whole life policy from a top-rated insurance carrier.

-These plans never expire and never increase in price, paying the full death benefit from day one.
+These 1st-day coverage plans never expire and never increase in price, paying the full death benefit from day one.
 The difference comes down to underwriting.

 There are three basic levels: